aress31/corellium-utils/README.md

    npm install
    ```

-3. Create an `.env` file on the root folder with the following data:
+4. Create an `.env` file in the root folder containing the following constants:

    > [!NOTE]
-   > Replace the placeholder values below with your values.
+   > Replace the placeholder values with your values.

    ```
    API_TOKEN="XXX"